This post may contain affiliate links. Please read the disclaimer here.

 5. Fort Ricasoli, Kalkara

-After convincing Proximo to send him to Rome to fight in a Roman Colosseum (not the colosseum, which the Romans didn’t build until 70AD), Maximus becomes a real-life gladiator.
+After convincing Proximo to send him to Rome to fight in a Roman Colosseum, Maximus becomes a real-life gladiator.

-The Colosseum is made up of two Gladiator filming locations in Malta and a heck of a lot of CGI.
+Two Gladiator filming locations in Malta and a heck of a lot of CGI make up the Colosseum.
 Scott built a replica about one-third of the size of Rome’s colosseum in Malta and he also used Fort Ricasoli on the edge of Malta’s capital city Valletta as a location.

 Around half of the film comprises gladiator scenes shot in Malta, which makes sense considering the title.